SYZ for index 1 Fano hypersurfaces in projective space: Introduction

 \end{theorem}

 We note that, up to the $-(n+1)!$ translation term, this result agrees with the expected Hori-Vafa mirror for the toric hypersurface $X_0$.

 Our counts of Maslov index $2$ discs shed some light on a question regarding the HMS equivalence in (\ref{sheridan-HMS}).
-To put it in context, recall that $\text{D}^{\pi}\text{Fuk}(X_{n+1})$ splits into components corresponding to the eigenvalues of quantum multiplication by $c_1$.
-There are two such eigenvalues: A small one $w_s$ corresponding to a non-degenerate singularity in the mirror, and a big one $w_b$ corresponding to a more complicated singularity.
-The statement in (\ref{sheridan-HMS}) is therefore made of an equivalence over the small eigenvalue (also called the small component), and then another one over the big eigenvalue (similarly called the big component).
+To put it in context, recall that $\text{D}^{\pi}\text{Fuk}(X_{n+1})$ splits into components corresponding with the eigenvalues of quantum multiplication by $c_1(TX_{n+1})$.
+There are two such eigenvalues: A small one $w_s$ which is a non-degenerate singularity in the mirror, and a big one $w_b$ which is a more complicated singularity.
+The statement in (\ref{sheridan-HMS}) is therefore made of an equivalence over the small eigenvalue (also called the small component), and another one over the big eigenvalue (similarly called the big component).
 Sheridan's Lagrangian spheres naturally see the big component, and there they generate.
-However, in order to get them to see the small component, they require algebraic deformations using weak bounding cochains.
-At the end of his paper \cite{sheridan-fano-mirror-symmetry}, conjecture B.2, Sheridan contemplates the possibility of covering the small component using honest monotone Lagrangians without bounding cochains.
-It turns out that the \emph{partial} SYZ fibration we use has a central monotone fiber that does exactly that. \begin{theorem} The smooth degree $n+1$-hypersurface $X_{n+1}\subseteq\mathbb{P}^{n+1}$ in $\mathbb{P}^{n+1}$ contains a monotone Lagrangian torus that generates the small component of its Fukaya category.
-Moreover, we have an equivalence of triangulated categories:
+However, in order to get them to see the small component, they require algebraic deformations using weak bounding co-chains.
+At the end of his paper \cite{sheridan-fano-mirror-symmetry}, conjecture B.2, the author contemplates the possibility of covering the small component using honest monotone Lagrangians without bounding co-chains.
+It turns out that the \emph{partial} SYZ fibration we produce has a central monotone fiber, and we use it to show the following result.